Sv1745/CivicSense/STORAGE_SETUP_GUIDE.md

 1. Go to [Supabase Dashboard](https://supabase.com/dashboard)
 2. Sign in to your account
-3. Navigate to your CivicSense project
+3. Navigate to your CivicNetra project

 ## Step 2: Create Storage Buckets